microsoft/PartsUnlimited/docs/HOL_HDD_Testing_in_Production/README.md

 ![](<media/step10.png>)

-**Step 11.** Name the new slot “test”.
+**Step 11.** Name the new slot test.
 For Configuration Source, select the production website name from the drop-down.
 Click OK to add the new slot.

 ![](<media/step11.png>)